wso2/docs-is/en/docs/guides/identity-lifecycles/self-registration-workflow.md

     </tbody>
     </table>

-Now you have set up self registration.
-Next let's see how you can configure self-registration consent purposes via the management console of WSO2 Identity Server.
+Now you have set up self-registration.
+Next, let's see how you can configure self-registration consent purposes via the management console of WSO2 Identity Server.

 !!! tip
     For information on the REST APIs for self-registration, see [Self-Registration Using REST APIs]({{base_path}}/apis/use-the-self-sign-up-rest-apis).

 ### Enable self-registration globally

+To enable self-registration globally:

-1. Navigate to the `<IS_HOME>/repository/conf/deployment.toml`file and add the following configurations.
+1. Navigate to the `<IS_HOME>/repository/conf/deployment.toml` file and add the following configurations.

     !!! tip
-        To avoid any configuration issues, do this before starting the WSO2 Identity Server product instance.
+        To avoid configuration issues, do this before starting the WSO2 Identity Server product instance.

     ```toml
     [identity_mgt.user_self_registration]